← Back to Blog

 The Bottom Line

-The L6 series is the pinnacle of drill point die engineering.
-It produces the largest, most demanding drill points in the self-drilling screw industry, for applications where structural integrity depends on every single fastener performing as designed.
+The L6 series represents the most demanding application in drill point die engineering.
+It produces the largest, most complex drill points in the self-drilling screw industry, for applications where structural integrity depends on every single fastener performing as designed.
 There are no shortcuts at this level — in materials, in manufacturing, or in quality control.

 If you're producing or planning to produce L6-range structural fasteners, start with the best dies available.
 Everything downstream depends on them.